Overview

 Platform Awareness

 GM platforms vary significantly by model year and architecture.
+See our Global A vs. Global B identification guide for the platform breakdown by vehicle and year.

 Some platforms — particularly newer, security-focused systems — are more sensitive to hardware and configuration changes.